anenriquez/mrta/README.md

 ### FMS:
 - Gets tasks' plan from pickup to delivery and adds it to the task.
-- Requests the auctioneer to allocate tasks
+- Requests the auctioneer to allocate tasks.

 #### Auctioneer
 - Announces unallocated tasks to the robot proxies in the local network, opening an allocation round.